-LIN and Tiyeni have come together with a shared vision to empower communities in Malawi through promotion of good agricultural practices.
-The community clubs supported by LIN and trained by Tiyeni include:
+LIN and Tiyeni partner with a shared vision to empower communities in Malawi through promotion of good agricultural practices.

 Tiyeni is training the school committees who manage school feeding programs with the support through WeDNet.
 Sustainability of the school feeding program depends on local production of food by the communities where the schools are located.
 Tiyeni is delighted that Deep Bed farming can meet this need.

 SMART Centres vision is water, sanitation and food for all.
 The group is training the local private sector in Simple, Market based, Affordable, and Repairable Technologies.